f5devcentral/f5-agility-labs-big-iq/docs/class4/module2/lab_section6.rst

 More verbose output is viewable in the "report.json" file located in the current directory.

-In the next section, we will apply a web application firewall (WAF) policy that to protect the application
+In the next section, we will apply a web application firewall (WAF) policy that to protect the application.